Table of Contents

 Members or guests of members at events may disclose the incident to QWF in one of the following ways:

-Formal Report
+Formal Reporting

-Depending on the nature of the incident, a resolution process will be put in place to ensure the Complainant’s and the community’s safety in a way that will be fair for all parties, including the Respondent.
+- Depending on the nature of the incident, a resolution process will be put in place to ensure the Complainant’s and the community’s safety in a way that will be fair for all parties, including the Respondent.

 Once the resolution process is considered to be over, if there are reasons to believe the community is not safer, QWF will take measures to ensure this safety.
 The measures taken could include but are not limited to:

-- Informal warning to the Respondent;
+- Informal warning to the Respondent

 - Written formal warning that includes clear expectations to be met in future events;

-- Removal of membership status from QWF.
+- Removal of membership status from QWF

 4. Governing Groups Involved

-QWF Active Listeners
+Active Listeners Committee

-One or more Active Listeners will also be present during QWF-organized events (in-person or online) and will be available for any direct and discreet reporting at the time.
+One or more Active Listeners will also be present during QWF-organized events (in-person or online) and will be available for any direct and discreet disclosures at the time.
 They will be identified at the start of each event.

 QWF Groups to Notify

-- QWF Ethics Committee,
+- QWF Ethics Committee

-- QWF Membership Events Committee,
+- QWF Membership Events Committee

-- QWF Community’s Facebook group moderators,
+- QWF Community’s Facebook group moderators

-- QWF Staff, and/or
+- QWF Staff

-- QWF Board.
+- QWF Board

 Executive Director